mredenti/modern-cmake/episodes/02-variables.md

 ## Setting Cache Values On The Command Line

+Setting cache variables via the command line is an essential part of automated build scripts and anything else driving CMake via the cmake command.

 Try the following:

 - Try setting a cached variable using `-DMY_VARIABLE=something` **before** the `-P` flag.
 Which variable is shown?